creativechain/crea-python/docs/cli.rst

-dpaycli CLI
+creacli CLI
 ~~~~~~~~~~~
-`dpaycli` is a convenient CLI utility that enables you to manage your wallet, transfer funds, check
+`creacli` is a convenient CLI utility that enables you to manage your wallet, transfer funds, check
 balances and more.

 Using the Wallet
 ----------------
-`dpaycli` lets you leverage your BIP38 encrypted wallet to perform various actions on your accounts.
+`creacli` lets you leverage your BIP38 encrypted wallet to perform various actions on your accounts.

-The first time you use `dpaycli`, you will be prompted to enter a password.
+The first time you use `creacli`, you will be prompted to enter a password.
 This password will be used to encrypt
-the `dpaycli` wallet, which contains your private keys.
+the `creacli` wallet, which contains your private keys.

 You can change the password via `changewalletpassphrase` command.

 ::

-    dpaycli changewalletpassphrase
+    creacli changewalletpassphrase

 From this point on, every time an action requires your private keys, you will be prompted to enter
-this password (from CLI as well as while using `dpay` library).
+this password (from CLI as well as while using `crea` library).

 To bypass password entry, you can set an environmnet variable ``UNLOCK``.

 ::

-    UNLOCK=mysecretpassword dpaycli transfer 100 BEX <recipient>
+    UNLOCK=mysecretpassword creacli transfer 100 CREA <recipient>

 Common Commands
 ---------------
-First, you may like to import your dPay account:
+First, you may like to import your Crea account:

 ::

-    dpaycli importaccount
+    creacli importaccount

 You can also import individual private keys:

 ::

-   dpaycli addkey <private_key>
+   creacli addkey <private_key>

 Listing accounts:

 ::

-   dpaycli listaccounts
+   creacli listaccounts

 Show balances:

 ::

-   dpaycli balance account_name1 account_name2
+   creacli balance account_name1 account_name2

 Sending funds:

 ::

-   dpaycli transfer --account <account_name> 100 BEX <recipient_name> memo
+   creacli transfer --account <account_name> 100 CREA <recipient_name> memo

 Upvoting a post:

 ::

-   dpaycli upvote --account <account_name> https://dsite.io/funny/@jared/test-post
+   creacli upvote --account <account_name> https://dsite.io/funny/@jared/test-post

 Setting Defaults
 ----------------
-For a more convenient use of ``dpaycli`` as well as the ``dpay`` library, you can set some defaults.
+For a more convenient use of ``creacli`` as well as the ``crea`` library, you can set some defaults.
-This is especially useful if you have a single dPay account.
+This is especially useful if you have a single Crea account.

 ::

-   dpaycli set default_account jared
+   creacli set default_account jared
-   dpaycli set default_vote_weight 100
+   creacli set default_vote_weight 100

-   dpaycli config
+   creacli config
     +---------------------+--------+
     | Key                 | Value  |
     +---------------------+--------+